 However it works, many other countries use saw palmetto in treatments for BPH.
 For example, it’s found in 90% of BPH treatments in Germany and in 50% in Italy.

-The ripe fruit of saw palmetto is used in several forms, including ground and dried fruit or whole berries.
-It is available as a liquid extract, tablets, capsules, and as an infusion or a tea.
+The ripe fruit of saw palmetto can be used in several forms, including ground and dried fruit or whole berries.
+It’s available as a liquid extract, tablets, capsules, and as an infusion or a tea.

 Saw palmetto is considered a dietary supplement or herbal product.
 It’s generally thought to be safe for adults when you take it as directed.
 But it can affect the way other supplements or medicines work.
 It may also have mild side effects like stomach discomfort, headache, dizziness, tender breasts, and a decline in sexual desire.